 - Will I receive a generic or name brand drug?

 - Under to the U-M prescription drug plan, all pharmacies will substitute generic equivalents for brand-name medications whenever possible.
 Generic medications have the same active-ingredient formula as the brand-name equivalent and save you money.
 Birdi Rx is a licensed pharmacy in Michigan and dispenses the same drugs any licensed retail pharmacy.

 - How do I order refills?

-Please be advised that the University of Michigan Prescription Drug Plan formulary is updated periodically and changes may appear prior to their effective date to allow for client notification.
+Disclaimer: Please be advised that the University of Michigan Prescription Drug Plan formulary is updated periodically and changes may appear prior to their effective date to allow for client notification.
 The University of Michigan does not warrant or assure accuracy of such information nor is it intended to be comprehensive in nature.
 The medical provider should consult the drug manufacturer's product literature or standard references for more detailed information.
-Every effort is made to ensure complete and accurate information; however, the most accurate source of medication coverage and member cost is MedImpact’s online pricing tool.
+Every effort is made to ensure complete and accurate information; however, the most accurate source of medication coverage and member cost is the Magellan Rx pricing tool.
 The pricing tool will not provide cost estimates for the product selection penalty or medications that require prior authorization.